PHYSICAL ACTIVITY AND HEALTH PROMOTION LAB

 Calibration of Self-Report Measures

 The refinement of methods for processing monitors-based data is central to our related research on calibration of report-based measures.
-Click here to access that page.
+This work is most actively applied in the development and refinement of the Youth Activity Profile (see link)

 Proudly powered by Weebly